spinnaker-hackathon/github-actions/README.md

   - Rosalind: Loop in Abhilash Gnan, another hackathon volunteer, to this doc & meeting invite
   - Rosalind: Update hackathon repo with info about the Fall event so it's ready to share with collaborators

+ ## Sync Notes 9/18
+ - We would love to call this the "GitHub Challenge" at the Spinnaker Summit Gardening hackathon! @John is going to talk with the DevRel org at GitHub